awray3/music_clf/README.md

 Follow these steps if you wish to work with the notebook on your own machine.

+## Directory Management

+Within a clone of this repository create a new folder called `data`.
+Obtain the FMA dataset (I used the "small" version) and metadata zip files from their repository linked above.
+Unzip them in this folder.
+You should now have folders `data/fma_small/` and `data/fma_metadata`.

 ## Environment setup

 Create a new anaconda environment: